-To be the best requires ambition, and lots of it.
-Striving for excellence, no matter the industry, is led by an instinctive ambition and belief in what you are doing.
+To be the best requires ambition and lots of it.
+Striving for excellence, no matter the industry is led by an instinctive ambition and belief in what you are doing.
 Often a sense of ambition can be dampened by setbacks or which can lead to misdirection and demotivation.

 At the top of their game in their chosen fields, sports stars are driven by their ambition.
 With less than 1% of the population achieving professional status, our sports speakers have defied the odds and proven ambition is an essential factor in success.

-Never settling for the success she has achieved, Maggie’s latest ambitions involve championing diversity in sports, and becoming the first woman and black person to securing the role of the Rugby Union President one day.
+Never settling for the success she has achieved, Maggie’s latest ambitions involve championing diversity in sports, and becoming the first woman and black person to secure the role of the Rugby Union President one day.

-Strength comes in many forms, and none more essential than mental resilience.
+Strength comes in many forms, and none is more essential than mental resilience.
 Life can be tough, whether it’s a personal problem or a professional challenge, having mental strength can see individuals prevail through the hardest of circumstances.
 Whilst mental resilience is the key to overcoming life’s barriers, it’s not always easy to achieve.

-Often crediting their superior results in competition on their mental agility, athletes have honed their mental resilience just as much as their physically resilience.
+Often crediting their superior results in competition on their mental agility, athletes have honed their mental resilience just as much as their physical resilience.
 Getting in the right headspace before a race or game can be the difference between winning and losing, and as speakers, sports professionals instil their winning mindset in their audiences.

-One of Britain’s best loved Olympians, and most successful in the sport of swimming, Rebecca Adlington is a wellness ambassador for KLNIK.
+One of Britain’s best-loved Olympians, and most successful in the sport of swimming, Rebecca Adlington is a wellness ambassador for KLNIK.
 Having amassed such impressive results as a double gold medal at the Beijing Olympics, Rebecca is now using her platform to promote mental resilience.

-Throughout the Covid-19 lockdown she shared tips on staying active mentally and physically and has even helped to develop the ‘Five Rings of Wellness’, based on her own experiences mentally preparing for her competitions.
+Throughout the Covid-19 lockdown, she shared tips on staying active mentally and physically and has even helped to develop the ‘Five Rings of Wellness’, based on her own experiences mentally preparing for her competitions.